GfSE/SpecIF-Pages/Documentation/69_Excel-Specification.md

 ![Enum Dropdown](../assets/images/Documentation/Excel_Enum_Dropdown.png)

-Afterwards it is possible to choose between all specified values in the main sheet via dropdown.
+Then it is possible to choose between all specified values in the main sheet via dropdown.

 ---